Ensemble nonequivalence and Bose-Einstein condensation in weighted networks: BEC in weighted networks

-and $p^*_+(T<T_c)\approx 1$, i.e. the core does not have missing links (the presence of core-core links is no longer a random event, while the weight of such links is still a random variable).
-As expected, BEC corresponds to the divergence of $w^*_+(T<T_c)$, and we now know that the speed of this divergence is of order $n^2$.
+and $p^*_+(T\!<\!T_c)\approx 1$, i.e. the core does not have missing links (the presence of core-core links is no longer a random event, while the weight of such links is still a random variable).
+As expected, BEC corresponds to the divergence of $w^*_+(T\!<\!T_c)$, and we now see that the speed of this divergence is of order $n^2$ in our model.
 For convenience, we may define